-For me, the new house for Pete Sans, industrial designer and surrealist artist, and Regina Saura, painter and mural artist, in the village of Gaüses in Alt Empordà, has represented much more than a professional commission.
-It has offered me the opportunity to plan and build a house for friends I feel very close to, both culturally and artistically.
+Constructing the new home for Pete Sans, a renowned industrial designer and surrealist artist, and Regina Saura, an accomplished painter and mural artist, in the quaint village of Gaüses, Alt Empordà, was much more than a professional undertaking for me.
+It presented a unique opportunity to design and construct a dwelling for dear friends who I am deeply connected with, both culturally and artistically.

-Pete Sans, son of the 1930s surrealist painter Jaume Sans, who belonged to the avant-garde ADLAN group, has produced designs including the Lamparaprima, the Mesita table and the Coqueta chair, which won the ADI-FAD Golden Delta in 1988.
+As the son of the 1930s surrealist painter Jaume Sans, a prominent member of the avant-garde ADLAN group, Pete Sans has contributed to the world of design with creations like the Lamparaprima, the Mesita table, and the Coqueta chair.
+The latter earned him the prestigious ADI-FAD Golden Delta in 1988.

-Over the years, Sans has also made an extensive collection of sculptures which have found their place in the new house.
-They include the cat-bench guarding the house in the porch, the grasshopper on the patio and the metal spiders in the swimming pool, as well as other smaller sculptures to be found all over the house.
+Over the years, Sans has curated an extensive collection of sculptures that have found their rightful home in this new house.
+These include a cat-bench that guards the porch, a grasshopper on the patio, and metal spiders in the swimming pool, along with other smaller sculptures sprinkled throughout the residence.

-Regina Saura, a painter who over the last few years has alternated between working in San Francisco and Empordà, has held exhibitions in various countries.
-From her beginnings in the early eighties, using collage techniques, to her latest works inspired by Japanese themes, including her experiments with performance and large-format murals based on themes linked to nature, particularly forests, Saura has created iconic works such as the mural on the facade of the industrial building belonging to Cocina Hermanos Torres, the work of Carlos and Borja Ferrater.
-Pete Sans also helped design the lamps inside the building.
+Regina Saura is a painter who has spent the last few years alternating between working in San Francisco and Empordà.
+She has showcased her work in exhibitions across various countries.
+From her early beginnings in the eighties, utilizing collage techniques, to her recent works inspired by Japanese themes and her experiments with performance and large-format murals focusing on nature, particularly forests, Saura has crafted iconic pieces like the mural on the facade of the industrial building owned by Cocina Hermanos Torres, a creation of Carlos and Borja Ferrater.
+Pete Sans also lent his design expertise to the lamps inside the building.

-The house is on a long, narrow site between neighbouring plots which descends from the eastern end of the main street in Gaüses to a torrent running along its western boundary.
-The project lay-out, determined by the topographical orientation and concern for privacy, is a set of 12.5 x 5 metre pavilions interspersed with voids or courtyards.
-The programme is organised in the pavilions, and the voids provide access and allow cross-ventilation and light into the interiors.
+Nestled on a long, narrow plot sandwiched between neighboring lots, the house descends from the eastern end of Gaüses’ main street to a torrent along its western boundary.
+Guided by the site’s topography, the orientation, and a desire for privacy, the design consists of 12.5 x 5 meter (approximately 41 x 16.4 feet) pavilions separated by voids or courtyards.
+These pavilions house the living areas, while the voids offer access, cross-ventilation, and illumination to the interiors.

-It is a simple building, efficient thanks to its insulation, which expresses the form of its construction in the materiality of its finishes.
-Inclined ceilings built with concrete and steel semi-beams, ceramic tongue and groove that receives the insulation, and Arab roof tiles as a finish imposed by the regulations are complemented with walls of white stuccoed blocks and polished concrete floors.
+The house stands as a testament to simplicity and efficiency, its form expressed in the materiality of its finishes.
+It features inclined ceilings constructed with concrete and steel semi-beams, ceramic tongue and groove that adds insulation, and Arab roof tiles mandated by local regulations.
+Complementing these elements are walls of white stuccoed blocks and polished concrete floors.

-Outside, there is a garden with native species as an extension of the local landscape, a small swimming pool and a movable pergola designed by Pete Sans.
+The exterior boasts a garden adorned with native species, reflecting the local landscape.
+It also includes a small swimming pool and a movable pergola, both designed by Pete Sans.

 Photography by Joan Guillamat